$\tau$-invariants for knots in rational homology spheres: Large Surgery

-defined by Ozsv\'ath and Szab\'o in \cite{OS-rationalsurgeries} where $\psi\in\pi_2(\b{x},\theta,\b{y})$ is a small triangle.
-Ozv\'ath and Szab\'o showed that this function depends only on $\b{x}$ this argument is revisited in \cite{Mark-Tosun}.
-In fact, by using Lemma \ref{periodicdom} we will see that this function actually computes the Alexander grading of the generator $\b{x}$.
+defined by Ozsv\'ath and Szab\'o in \cite{OS-rationalsurgeries} where $\psi\in\pi_2(\mathbf{x},\theta,\mathbf{y})$ is a small triangle.
+Ozsv\'ath and Szab\'o show that this function depends only on $\mathbf{x}$.
+Their argument is revisited and expanded in \cite{Mark-Tosun}.
+In fact, by using Lemma \ref{periodicdom} we will see that this function actually computes the Alexander grading of the generator $\mathbf{x}$.